 What about Dutch cities?
 This post compares the living and quality of life in Germany and the Netherlands based on many factors.
 That information will help you when making a decision on where to move.
 Also read which country is best for immigration: Germany or the Netherlands.

-Overview of Life in the Netherlands and Germany
+Living in the Netherlands vs Germany

-The country ranks above the average in job availability, housing, education and skills, well-being, social connections, environmental quality, personal security, civic engagement, and health status.
+Let’s have a look at the rankings.
+The country ranks above the average in job availability, housing, education and skills, well-being, social connections, environmental quality, personal security, civil engagement, and health.

 However, it ranks below the average in income and wealth.